kovidgoyal/calibre/setup/installer/windows/notes.rst

 Now open VisualMagick/VisualDynamicMT.sln set to Release Remove the CORE_xlib, UTIL_Imdisplay and CORE_Magick++ projects.

-F7 for build project, you will get one error due to the removal of xlib, ignore it.
+F7 for build solution, you will get one error due to the removal of xlib, ignore it.

 netifaces